vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 India series ), London 192%.
 Rao Saheb V. N. Mandlik's.
 Hindu Law' ( 1880, Bombay ).
 Sir John Marshall-Mohenjo-daro and the Indus Civilization,

-in three volumes, 1931, MaxMüller's History of Ancient Sanskrit Literature (1859).
+in three volumes, 1931, MaxMūller's History of Ancient Sanskrit Literature (1859).
 Megasthenes-India ( as described by ) translated by MoCrindle

 (1877 ).
 Pollock and Maitland-History of English Law (Cambridge,